Locating fast-varying line disturbances with the frequency mismatch: Line disturbance and the frequency mismatch

-with $\alpha(t)$ gathering all variation of the time series and $\bm{x}^*$ being the base case.
-The vector $\bm{e}_i$ being again the $i^{\rm th}$ canonical basis vector.
 In this case, the perturbed line is inferred similarly as in the slow disturbance case, but using the trajectory $\bm{x}(t)$ instead of the frequency mismatch $\bm{\psi}(t)$.
-Formally, the amplitude of the signal a node $i$ is
+Formally, the amplitude of the signal at node $i$ is

 This approach is the \emph{$\bm{x}$-based approach}.